howdyai/botkit-docs/docs/readme-facebook.md

 ## Personas API

-The Facebook Personas API allows a business to introduce a virtual “persona” into the thread.
+The [Facebook Personas API](https://developers.facebook.com/docs/messenger-platform/send-messages/personas/) allows a business to introduce a virtual "persona" into the thread.

 To create a new persona :
 ```javascript